wiki3-ai/agent-client-kernel/README.md

 ## About

-This project implements a Jupyter kernel that serves as a client for coding agents via the Agent Client Protocol.
-The implementation uses [MetaKernel](https://github.com/Calysto/metakernel) as the base class, which provides built-in magics, shell commands, and other useful features.
+This project implements a Jupyter kernel that serves as a client for coding agents via the Agent Client Protocol and ships the `%agent` magic plus helper commands for managing sessions, permissions, and MCP services.

 The kernel spawns and communicates with external ACP agents (such as codex-acp) via stdio, allowing you to interact with AI coding assistants directly from your notebook.